-- Promote a learning environment where pupils feel secure enough to use their newly acquired language skills. - Acknowledge the importance of a child's home language(s) and cultural background. - Encourage and support the involvement of parents/carers in their children's education. - Create a learning environment which promotes respect, co-operation and mutual support beneficial to all individuals and to not tolerate racist or biased attitudes and behaviour. - Ensure pupils feel safe and at ease in the playground through the use of playground buddies. - Value the contribution made by all pupils. - Use teaching methods and styles that take account of the needs of EAL pupils from different ethnic groups. - Ensure planning identifies the language demands of the National Curriculum and provides differentiated learning opportunities matched to EAL pupil's needs. - Encourage and give opportunities to use formal written and spoken English as well as developing colloquial English. - Use texts to help develop the structure of English and to provide opportunities for discussion. - Provide supportive contexts for learning by ensuring that learning builds on previous knowledge and by using a range of strategies for scaffolding language and learning. - Ensure groupings for EAL pupils provide opportunities to hear and participate with fluent and high achieving English speakers. - Have high expectations of pupils but be sympathetic to emotional difficulties pupils may be experiencing - Provide opportunities for speaking and listening for a range of purposes and audiences across the curriculum. - Maximise opportunities to develop social and personal confidence. - Use ICT to aid an EAL/EMA pupil's development and achievement. - Use bilingual resources and teaching aids to develop an EAL child's understanding and confidence with language. - Make ongoing assessments and keep a record of progress initially using, 'A Language In Common'. - Have an induction file in the classroom to use as a guide.
+- Have an understanding of the stages of learning a language, including the Silent Period, and utilise these for each child dependent upon that child's stage. - Assess EAL/NTE pupils on arrival and use this information to plan effectively. - Place EAL/ NTE pupils with positive English speaking role models on their arrival. - Promote a learning environment where pupils feel secure enough to use their newly acquired language skills. - Acknowledge the importance of a child's home language(s) and cultural background. - Encourage and support the involvement of parents/carers in their children's education. - Create a learning environment which promotes respect, co-operation and mutual support beneficial to all individuals and to not tolerate racist or biased attitudes and behaviour. - Ensure pupils feel safe and at ease in the playground through the use of playground buddies. - Value the contribution made by all pupils. - Use teaching methods and styles that take account of the needs of EAL pupils from different ethnic groups. - Ensure planning identifies the language demands of the National Curriculum and provides differentiated learning opportunities matched to EAL pupil's needs. - Encourage and give opportunities to use formal written and spoken English as well as developing colloquial English. - Use texts to help develop the structure of English and to provide opportunities for discussion. - Provide supportive contexts for learning by ensuring that learning builds on previous knowledge and by using a range of strategies for scaffolding language and learning. - Ensure groupings for EAL pupils provide opportunities to hear and participate with fluent and high achieving English speakers. - Have high expectations of pupils but be sympathetic to emotional difficulties pupils may be experiencing - Provide opportunities for speaking and listening for a range of purposes and audiences across the curriculum. - Maximise opportunities to develop social and personal confidence. - Use ICT to aid an EAL/NTE pupil's development and achievement.

+- Use bilingual resources and teaching aids to develop an EAL child's understanding and confidence with language. - Make ongoing assessments and keep a record of progress using NASSEA. - Have an induction file in the classroom to use as a guide.